Vrcse1519/YoutubePlayer/README.md

 [self.player loadWithPlaylistId:@"PLEE58C6029A8A6ADE"];
 ```

-**6)** Optional, you can also load the video/playlist with some parameters to customize the youtube player.
+**6)** Optional, you can load the video/playlist with some parameters to customize the youtube player.
 ```objc
 // first create your dictionary to set the different parameters
 @property (nonatomic, strong) NSDictionary *dictionary;